Importance sampling the union of rare events with an application to power systems analysis: Gaussian case

 \section{Gaussian case}

 For concreteness, we present ALOE first for Gaussian random variables.
+The earliest use we have seen for Gaussian variables is \cite{adle:blan:liu:2008}.
 We let $\bsx\in\real^d$ have the standard Gaussian distribution, $\dnorm(0,I)$, deferring general Gaussians to Section~\ref{sec:generalgaus}.
 We are interested in computing the probability that $\bsx$ lies outside a polytope $\cp$.
 In our motivating applications, the interior of the polytope defines a safe operating region and we assume that $\bsx\not\in \cp$ is a rare event.
 For $j=1,\dots,J$, define half-spaces

 where each $\tau_j\in\real$ and $\omega_j\in\real^d$, with $\omega_j^\tran\omega_j=1$.
 Then $\cp = \cap_{j=1}^JH_j^c$ and we want to find $\mu=\Pr(\bsx \in H)$ where $H=\cup_{j=1}^JH_j=\cp^c$.
 The set $\cp$ is convex and not necessarily bounded.
 Ordinarily $\tau_j>0$, because we are interested in rare events.